coderefinery/social-coding/content/software-licensing.md

 AI tools introduce distinct licensing considerations depending on whether you integrate AI-generated code snippets or author complex system prompt templates.

-::::{exercise} Scenario 6: Generating or assisting code using AI tools You write software using AI coding assistants (ChatGPT, Copilot) to generate functions, boilerplate, or refactor algorithms.
+::::{exercise} Scenario 8: Generating or assisting code using AI tools You write software using AI coding assistants (ChatGPT, Copilot, DeepSeek) to generate functions, boilerplate, or refactor algorithms.

 * **Licensing Goal**: Determine if using AI coding tools restricts your open-source license choices.
 *  **JLA Filter Focus**: Driven by human author intent (e.g., 🟢 `Commercial use` + ⚪ `Incl.
 Copyright`).

 :::{solution}
-**Legal Reality**: Pure AI outputs lacking human authorship are ineligible for copyright.
+**Legal Reality**: Pure AI outputs lacking human authorship are generally ineligible for copyright.
 However, when you guide, refine, and integrate AI code into a project through creative human effort, you hold copyright over the resulting human-authored work.

+* **Global & Asian AI Tools (e.g., DeepSeek, Qwen)**: Code generated using open-weight models follows standard copyright rules (human creative oversight determines code ownership).
+However, distinguish between **generated code** and **model weights**: always review the **Model Weights License** (e.g., OpenRAIL or specific commercial restrictions) attached to the LLM itself.
+When collaborating internationally or using Asian open-source software, you may also encounter **MulanPSL-2.0** (an OSI-approved Chinese permissive license compatible with MIT/Apache-2.0).
 * **Outcome**: **Fully Permissible.** Using AI tools does not force a specific open-source license onto your repository.
 * **JLA Matches**: `MIT`, `Apache-2.0`, `EUPL-1.2`, `GPL-3.0` (Author choice).
 * **User Obligation**: Standard obligations apply based on the license you choose for your human-authored codebase.